 Its purpose is two-fold, helping Georgetown meet our goal of cutting our greenhouse gas emissions in half by the year 2020 while also building sustainable habits that Hoyas will carry with them on the Hilltop and beyond.

 Congratulations to Henle Village for winning Most Energy Savings and Copley Hall for winning Highest Participation!
 Henle saved 8,510 kWh of electricity compared to 2015 baseline data, a 9.3% savings.
-If all Residential Communities had saved as much as Henle, the University would save:
+If all Residential Communities saved as much as Henle, then in just four weeks the University would save:

 - Over 90,000 kWh of energy